 - They have a health problem that could increase their risk of side effects or complications while under anesthesia

 In these cases, hernia surgery is performed at Seattle Children’s hospital campus in Seattle.

-Hernia surgeries take place at the Bellevue Clinic and Surgery Center on most Fridays (3 Fridays and 1 Monday a month).
+Hernia surgeries take place at the Bellevue Clinic and Surgery Center on most Wednesdays and Fridays.
 Your doctor will tell you what to do to prepare for surgery.

 On surgery day, you and your child should plan on spending about 3 hours at the surgery center, from the time you walk in the door to the time you leave.
 Most children can go back to school 1 to 2 days after surgery.